MaxFactor605/Kotlin-Phi/README.md

 # JetBrain Intership test task
 ## Files
-* *extract_func.py* - specify variable REP_DIR with path that lead to Kotlin repo, will extract and prepare dataset (Expected clean formating how it is done in Kotlin repo, tried grammar parsing, too slow).
+* *extract_func.py* - specify variable REP_DIR with path that lead to Kotlin repo, will extract and prepare dataset (Expected clean formating how it is done in Kotlin repo, tried grammar parsing, too slow.
+More in *grammar_parser*).
 Dataset have same format as CodeXGlue-MethodGeneration - {"signature":"", "docstring":"", "body":""}
 * *evaluate.py*; *evaluate.ipynb* - use phi1.5 model to generate prediction file in format needed for CodeXGlue-MethodGeneration evaluator
 * *evaluator.py*; *bleu.py* - evaluator files taken from CodeXGlue-MethodGeneration
 Usage: